-The Abstract Phonetics Hypothesis
+5.3 The Abstract Phonetics Hypothesis

-To these we can add a novel third possibility, the Abstract Phonetics Hypothesis, which says that abstract conditioning is already present in phonetic precursors before phonologization, and may be phonologized along with them.
-Although many models of language do not recognize a direct "morphology-phonetics interface", several phenomena have been observed which may reflect exactly that.
-For example, in Korean, the variability of the time lag between articulatory events increases when they are separated by a morpheme boundary (Cho, 2001) The vowel of an English monosyllable is shorter when the word is monomorphemic (e.g., band) than when the vowel precedes a morpheme boundary (e.g., banned; Frazier 2006; Sugahara and Turk 2009; Seyfarth et al. 2018), and the vowel of a productive prefix (e.g., dis- in discolor) is longer and more peripheral than could cause the two phonetic realizations to diverge.
-They might also dissimilate from each other in order to enhance the contrast between them (Garrett and Johnson, 2013, Section 5.1), or simply drift apart by accumulation of small random changes.

-that of a pseudo-prefix (e.g., dis- in discover; Smith et al. 2012).
+To these we can add a novel third possibility, the Abstract Phonetics Hypothesis, which says that abstract conditioning is already present in phonetic precursors before phonologization, and may be phonology-phonetics interface", several phenomena have been observed which may reflect exactly that.
+For example, in Korean, the variability of the time lag between articulatory events increases when they are separated by a morpheme boundary (Cho, 2001) The vowel of an English monosyllable is shorter when the word is monomorphemic (e.g., band) than when the vowel precedes a morpheme boundary (e.g., banned; Frazier 2006; Sugahara and Turk 2009; Seyfarth et al. 2018), and the vowel of a productive prefix (e.g., dis- in discolor) is longer and more peripheral than that of a pseudo-prefix (e.g., dis- in discover; Smith et al. 2012).
 English /l/ is acoustically darker and articulatorily more velar before a morpheme boundary than within a morpheme (Sproat and Fujimura, 1993; Hayes, 2000; Lee-Kim et al., 2013).

 Phonetics can also be affected by prosodic structure (Keating, 2006).
-Examples include domaininitial gestural strengthening (Cho and Keating, 2001; Keating et al., 2004), domain-final lengthening (Cho et al., 2014), and onset-coda asymmetries in the coordination of gestures (Byrd, 1996; Byrd and Choi, 2010; Sproat and Fujimura, 1993).
-Finally, underlying features that are changed by the phonology can nonetheless leak through in subtle ways to influence the pronunciation of surface representations; e.g., the Mandarin second tone [35] derived from an underlying third tone /214/ is slightly but reliably lower than a faithfully-realized underlying second tone /35/ (Peng, 1996), and the vowel in puh-PAD-ing is slightly longer than that in puh-PAT-ing (Braver, 2014).
+Examples include domaininitial gestural strengthening (Cho and Keating, 2001; Keating et al., 2004), domain-final lengthening (Cho et al., 2014), and onset-coda asymmetries in the coordination of gestures in consonant clusters (Byrd, 1996; Byrd and Choi, 2010) or within single segments (Sproat and Fujimura, 1993).
+Finally, underlying features that are changed by the phonology can nonetheless leak through in subtle ways to influence the pronunciation of surface representations; e.g., the Mandarin second tone [35] derived from an underlying third tone /214/ is slightly but reliably lower than a faithfullyrealized underlying second tone /35/ (Peng, 1996), and the vowel in puh-PAD-ing is slightly longer than that in puh-PA $\tilde{T}$ -ing (Braver, 2014).

-If a phonetic precursor is itself in part abstractly conditioned, then a completely faithful phonologization of that precursor would yield a phonological pattern with that same abstract conditioning.
+If a phonetic precursor is in part abstractly conditioned, then a completely faithful phonologization of that precursor would yield a phonological pattern with that same conditioning.
 The Abstract Phonetics Hypothesis asserts that this can happen.
 The Late Abstractness Hypothesis denies that possibility, because Late Abstractness requires a historical lag between phonologization and the appearance of abstract conditioning.
 Late Abstractness must therefore either deny that phonetic precursors can be abstractly conditioned, or deny that their abstract conditioning can be copied into the phonology during phonologization.

-Using interdialectal variation in English Diphthong Raising to contrast the hypotheses
+6 Using interdialectal variation in English Diphthong Raising to contrast the hypotheses

-This section considers some ways in which English Diphthong Raising might be used to test these three hypotheses, by exploiting some of the phenomena described above.
-The strategy is comparative: When two dialects, X and Y, have different conditions on Raising, the three hypotheses make divergent predictions as to how else the dialects should differ from each other.
+This section considers some ways in which English Diphthong Raising might be used to test these three hypotheses, by exploiting some of the phenomena described in Section 4.
+The strategy is comparative: When two dialects, X and Y, have different conditions on Raising, the three hypotheses make divergent predictions as to how else the dialects should differ.

 Abstract Phonetics predicts that differences in abstract conditioning of Raising should match differences in the conditioning of the phonetic precursor.
-The precursor for English Diphthong Raising affects all of the monophthongs and diphthongs in the dialect (see above), but is seldom phonologized except for [ai] and [au].
-Hence, Abstract Phonetics predicts that between-dialect differences in abstract conditioning of phonological /aɪ/- or /au/-Raising should match betweendialect differences in abstract conditioning of phonetic /eɪ/- or /ou/-raising.
+The precursor for English Diphthong Raising affects all of the monophthongs and diphthongs in the dialect (Section 3, above), but is seldom phonologized except for [ai] and [av].
+Hence, Abstract Phonetics predicts that differences in phonological /ai/- or /av/-Raising should match differences in phonetic /ei/- or /ov/-raising.